akaur012/SQL/README.md

 	WHERE category = 'Beauty'
 ```

 --5.
-Write a SQL query to find all transactions where the total_sale is greater than 1000.
+Find all transactions where the total_sale is greater than 1000.

 ```sql
 SELECT *